mrapp-ke/MLRL-Boomer/doc/quickstart/parameters.rst

 Data Format
 -----------

-The following parameters allow to specify the preferred format for the representation of the training data.
+The following parameters allow to specify the preferred format for representing the training data.
+Depending on the characteristics of a dataset, these parameters may help to reduce the memory footprint of the algorithm or the time it needs for training.

 * ``feature_format`` (Default value = ``'auto'``)